-Easily Integrated into Academic Subjects
+Gardening Is Easily Integrated into Academic Subjects

 The skills required within gardening fit seamlessly into many academic subjects.
 Within math, gardening can be used to teach counting, measuring, sizes, and even geometry!
 Science, particularly biology, can also be taught in real life situations in the garden.
 Kids can learn about earthworms, the water cycle, rock formation, the movement of the sun, bird migration and so much more.
 There are endless possibilities for unit studies that may be inspired by your time in the garden.
 Many children will also enjoy using their design and wood-work skills to create bird houses, raised vegetable beds, or even little fairy gardens!

 Recent studies have shown that students who regularly spend time gardening have higher tests scores than those who do not.
 In one study, fifth graders who participated in school gardening activities scored significantly higher on science tests, that those who have not have the gardening experience.
 (Klemmer, Waliczek, & Zajicek, 2005)

 Most homeschooling families appreciate the benefits of outdoor play for children.
 Gardening is a great way to enhance that time spent outdoors.
 The activities involved in gardening often involve all the five senses.
 To enhance the experience further, you can even chose plants for your garden for the specific senses.
 Examples of this include: